 - The waste drawer is fully enclosed, carbon-filtered, and can use a regular kitchen garbage bag

 - The cycle timer is adjustable so you can delay the sifting schedule to best fit your cat’s preferences

 - Works with any clumping litter

 This automatic litter box is one of the quietest available.
 It rotates slowly (at a rate of one rotation per hour), which is perfect for cats who are easily spooked.
 Your cat’s waste is carried up a conveyor belt and into the waste container for easy and economical disposal.
 A replaceable carbon filter keeps odors at bay.

 - Not recommended for use by more than two cats

 - You can line the waste container with a plastic bag for easier disposal

-The Smart Scoop sweeps away your cat’s waste by moving its metal rakes across the unit 15 minutes after your cat has left the box.
+The Smart Scoop electronic litter box won’t break the bank, but your back will get a break because you don’t have to keep scooping litter.
+Fifteen minutes after your cat exits the box, the metal rakes sweep up solid waste (including clumped litter) into a waste-collection bin.
 The delayed raking and quiet-yet-powerful motor make it a good choice for jumpy cats and cats who prefer an open litter box.
 Reviewers do warn that it’s better at picking up poop than pee.

 - Good choice for homes with multiple cats